Castor (Kastor): The Mortal Twin of the Dioscuri

 Why are Castor and Pollux important in Greek mythology?

 Castor and Pollux are important because they represent the bond between siblings and the duality of mortal and immortal life.
-They were worshipped as protectors of travelers and sailors, and their story highlights themes of loyalty and sacrifice.
+They were worshiped as protectors of travelers and sailors, and their story highlights themes of loyalty and sacrifice.

 What is the story of Castor and Pollux?